Laz4rz/IQFeed_Downloader/README.md

 You only have to feed it three things: host address, host port and ticker name.
 In return it prints live tick data of desired stock until interrupted.

+Default port of IQFeed live data socket is 5009.